awsdocs/amazon-cloudwatch-user-guide/doc_source/UsingAlarmActions.md

 Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances\.
 You can use the stop or terminate actions to help you save money when you no longer need an instance to be running\.
 You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs\.

 There are a number of scenarios in which you might want to automatically stop or terminate your instance\.
 For example, you might have instances dedicated to batch payroll processing jobs or scientific computing tasks that run for a period of time and then complete their work\.
-Rather than letting those instances sit idle \(and accrue charges\), you can stop or terminate them which can help you to save money\.
-The main difference between using the stop and the terminate alarm actions is that you can easily restart a stopped instance if you need to run it again later, and you can keep the same instance ID and root volume\.
+Rather than letting those instances sit idle \(and accrue charges\), you can stop or terminate them, which helps you to save money\.
+The main difference between using the stop and the terminate alarm actions is that you can easily restart a stopped instance if you need to run it again later\.
+You can also keep the same instance ID and root volume\.
 However, you cannot restart a terminated instance\.
 Instead, you must launch a new instance\.

 You can add the stop, terminate, reboot, or recover actions to any alarm that is set on an Amazon EC2 per\-instance metric, including basic and detailed monitoring metrics provided by Amazon CloudWatch \(in the AWS/EC2 namespace\), in addition to any custom metrics that include the "InstanceId=" dimension, as long as the InstanceId value refers to a valid running Amazon EC2 instance\.